 So now that you know you can recycle mattresses, the next question is: how do I do it?

 Preparation makes a big difference.
 Recycling facilities may reject mattresses that are too wet, mouldy, have pests, or excessive human excrement.
 Therefore, your best chance at recycling a mattress starts by taking good care of your bed when you use it.
 Keeping a mattress in good condition keeps your end-of-use disposal options open.
 Then, when it’s time to recycle, it becomes a simple matter of deciding what recycling service you need, as opposed to worrying about whether or not you can recycle it.

 2. Understand what mattress recycling services are available

 Mattress recyclers often provide two kinds of services: drop-off recycling and recycling pickups.
-Drop-off recycling is popular with those with transportation access that can strap their old mattress to the back of their truck and haul it to the recycling facility.
+Drop-off recycling is popular with those who can transport their old mattress to the back of their truck and haul it to the recycling facility.
 In comparison, recycling pickups allow residents to have removers come to their residence to haul their beds away.